The song of the week is 'Buffalo Gals' in the key of A, played as an instrumental.

 On the Mike Scott recording, an eighth note pinch/double stop is played before the first of the three quarter-note pickups.
 I often do this on banjo, but on the other instruments, I change this to a single eighth note.
 Weissberg also uses on banjo a single eighth note - the first note of the Major Scale, the root note of the 1 chord - before his three quarter-note pickups.

 However, if the way you play the first half measure of your intro break for Buffalo Gals differs enough from the way you play your 8 potato intro to make using an 8 potato intro an effective way to start the tune, then you may prefer to kick off Buffalo Gals with an 8 potato intro instead of with a pickup phrase.
-For examples of 8 potato intros in the keys of G and A for fiddle, mandolin, banjo, and guitar, refer back to the attachments included in the song of the week write-up for Shortnin' Bread:
+For examples of 8 potato intros in the keys of G and A for fiddle, mandolin, banjo, and guitar, refer back to the attachments included in the recent song of the week write-up for Shortnin' Bread:

 On the Alan Munde and Eric Weissberg recordings of Buffalo Gals given here, there are an extra 4 measures played at the end of the tune after the final B-Part.
 This is called a 'double ending', for it consists of two 2-measure length ending licks played back to back.
 (Weissberg shortens the last measure of the final B-Part to half of a complete measure, so his four measure double ending starts half a measure earlier than what one would ordinarily expect.)